wiktor-k/ssh-sig/README.md

 [^2]: Requires support for P-521 (not available in Deno, so not tested)

-Which represents almost all
+This represents almost all
-[available algorithms](https://man.archlinux.org/man/ssh-keygen.1#t) with the exception of DSA which is unsupported by WebCrypto and obsolete.
+[available algorithms](https://man.archlinux.org/man/ssh-keygen.1#t) with the exception of DSA, which is unsupported by WebCrypto and obsolete.

 If you encounter a problem verifying signatures with combinations of digests that we do not have in our testing suite, please